 Figure 4.
 Data Transfer using the I2C Interface

-DEBUG TOOLS FOR I2C BUS: HOW TO DEBUG I2C BUS OR I2C PROTOCOL:
+DEBUG TOOLS FOR I2C Bus: HOW TO DEBUG I2C Bus:

 Prodigy also offers an I2C Protocol analyzer to capture and decode the I2C packets.
-I2C protocol analyzer has the advanced capability not only to trigger but long allow very long captures which is very useful for the embedded design engineer during the debug.
+The I2C protocol analyzer has the advanced capability not only to trigger but long allow very long captures which is very useful for the embedded design engineer during the debugging.

 About the Author

-Raghavendra Bhat is a Sales Engineer in Prodigy Technovations.
+Raghavendra Bhat is an Application Engineer at Prodigy Technovations.
 He graduated from NMAM Institute of Technology in 2020 with a bachelor’s degree in Electronics & Communication Engineering.
 His area of interest includes Embedded systems, Digital System Design, and Automotive Electronics.

 For more information reach out to us at (email@example.com)